Analyst-Chukwu/BA-Customers-Experience-Analysis/README.md

 •	Service, aircraft, legroom, in-flight entertainment, cost,  for negative reviews

-•	Of course the topic SERVICE can encompass flight crew’s and BA staff’s attitude and their disposition to be of service, and food.
+•	the Topic "SERVICE" encompasses quality of food, and the flight crew’s and BA staff’s attitude and their disposition to customers.

 •	People were also concerned about the state of the aircraft; their safety.
 While new aircrafts have high positive score, old aircrafts have negative.

-•	Much complaints comes from little or no legroom, and poor and limited choice of inflight entertainment.
+•	Much complaints come from little or no legroom, and poor and limited choice of inflight entertainment.

 # RECOMMENDATIONS:
 1. That BA have a periodic training for their staff and flight crews across all locations as the top reoccurring topic in all categories is SERVICE.
 Also the complaint on COST, and AIRCRAFT will be reduced drastically if customers get value for their money in terms on how they were treated during flight.